Andharangam: Production

 Andharangam was directed by Muktha Srinivasan, written by A. S. Pragasam.
 It was Deepa a.k.a.
 Unni Mary's acting debut in Tamil cinema.
-The film was taken primarily in black and white, but the song scenes of "Gnayiru Oli Mazhaiyil", "Paadaganai Thedikondu" and "Pudhu Mugame" were taken in Gevacolor.
+The film was taken primarily in black and white, but approximately 312.42 m was taken in Eastmancolor.
 The final length of the film's prints were 3909.06 m long.
+Some scenes were shot at Modern Theatres, Salem.

 Soundtrack

-The music was composed by G. Devarajan, while the lyrics were written by Kannadasan, Vaali and Nethaji.
+The music was composed by G. Devarajan.
 The song "Gnaayiru Oli Mazhaiyil" marked Kamal Haasan's debut as a singer.

 Reception

 Andharangam was released on 12 December 1975.
 Kanthan of Kalki said there was no redeemable aspect of the film.